tinode/chat/server/auth/rest/README.md

 # REST or JSON-RPC authenticator

-This authenticator permits authentication of Tinode users and creation of Tinode accounts using a separate process as a source of truth.
-For instance, if accounts are managed by corporate LDAP, this service allows handling of Tinode authentication using the same LDAP service.
+This authenticator permits authentication of MidnightChat users and creation of MidnightChat accounts using a separate process as a source of truth.
+For instance, if accounts are managed by corporate LDAP, this service allows handling of MidnightChat authentication using the same LDAP service.

 This authenticator calls a designated authentication service over HTTP(S) POST.
 A skeleton implementation of a server is provided for reference at [rest-auth](../../../rest-auth/).
 The requests may be handled either by a single endpoint or by separate per-request endpoints.